MikePawel/Base_Swiper/README.md

-# Base Mini App Demo
+# Base Swiper — Tinder for Sora

 A demo [mini app](https://miniapps.farcaster.xyz) to demonstrate the functionality available for mini app developers in [Base App](https://base.app).